 A Note on Starting

-Don’t wait until you have the perfect notebook or the perfect time or a particularly bad anxiety day to start.
-Start today, even if it’s just the evening section for today.
-Your first entry doesn’t need to be comprehensive.
+Do not wait until you have the perfect notebook, the perfect time, or a particularly bad anxiety day to start.
+Start tonight, even if it is just the evening section.
+Your first entry does not need to be complete.
 It just needs to exist.